arahjou/Identify-genomic-features-by-Autoencoder/README.md

-# Identify-genomic-features-by-CNN
+# Identify-genomic-features-by-Autoencoder
 This is just an experimental approach to convert DNA sequences into images or arrays.
 Additionally, I used generated-images to train a deep learning algorithm by this hope that model can identify DNA feature without any data labeling.
+Also, I would also like to mention that using ChatGPT to review my code and explore alternative options greatly accelerated this project.

-Berlin,, 2023
+Berlin, 2023
 Dr. Ali Rahjouei

-## Using Autoencoders to Discover Patterns in DNA Sequences: Implications for Genetics and Computer Vision
+# Using Autoencoders to Discover Patterns in DNA Sequences: Implications for Genetics and Computer Vision

 #### Introduction: